 - Repeat Steps 1-3 for all other relevant recipients.

 - Click SEND TO SIGN.

 - On the confirmation popup, click SEND.
 A popup now says Transaction created successfully!

 You can duplicate a field by clicking it, and selecting Duplicate from the Field Settings pane.
 The new field will duplicate the original field's properties (Is required, Is optional, default value, list values, max characters), but its Field Name will be reset to empty.

 You can collectively align multiple fields to the top, bottom, left, or right.

 An email or SMS notification will be sent to all recipients when it is their turn to sign.

 The FIELDS section of the Prepare page contains every field that can be added to a document for a given recipient.
 Those fields are:

 - Signature: This field contains the signer’s signature.
 Once it has been added to a document, the recipient's name and signature are displayed in this field.
-The following signature types are available (click the Gear icon on the signature field to select the signature type):
+The following signature types are available:

 - Click to Sign: The signer's name is stamped on the signature field at the time of signing.
 This is the default signature type.